Alexandre Herchcovitch: Early life

 Herchcovitch was born in São Paulo, Brazil.
-He is of Jewish descent; his grandparents immigrated to Brazil from Poland and Romania.
+He is of Jewish descent, with his grandparents having immigrated to Brazil from Poland and Romania.
 He had his first contact with fashion through his mother, Regina, at the age of 10, when she gave him basic lessons of modelling and sewing at Herchcovitch's request.
 Regina started to wear the clothes he made in parties, which led him to sell his collections to friends.
-In his teens, Herchcovitch used to go to the alternative clubs of São Paulo nightlife, but at the same time he studied at a Religious Zionist Orthodox Jewish school, a conflict that had a strong influence over his work afterwards.
+In his teens, Herchcovitch went to the alternative clubs of São Paulo nightlife, but at the same time he studied at an Orthodox Jewish school, a conflict that had a strong influence over his work afterwards.

 Products

 Selected products of his are sold in the United States, Canada, England, France, Spain and Australia.
 His first store in Tokyo has recently opened.
-Herchcovitch chose Tokyo where a good part of his collections are purchased and where he has become somewhat of a fashion guru.
-The 1076 sqft store, which sits in the hip Daikanyama district carries his men's, women's and denim collections and is operated in partnership with Japanese fashion distributor and retailer H.P.
+Herchcovitch chose Tokyo because that is where a good part of his collections are purchased and where he has become somewhat of a fashion guru.
+The 1076 sqft store, which sits in the hip Daikanyama district, carries his men's, women's and denim collections and is operated in partnership with Japanese fashion distributor and retailer H.P.
 France.

 Honors

 In 2014, Herchcovitch became the first Brazilian fashion designer to receive the Ordem do Mérito Cultural.

+In 2024, Herchcovitch made a fashion exposition at the Jewish Museum of São Paulo.